nexmo-community/vonage-campus-client-sdk-workshop/README.md

 }
 ```

-When this function is called, the Nexmo application makes a GET request to the Answer URL we declared, and takes the NCCO from there to control the call.
+When this function is called, the Nexmo application makes a GET request to the Answer URL we declared and takes the NCCO from there to control the call.
 The way it's working no, we'll hear a Text to Speech prompt telling us "Thank you for calling a human, none is available at the moment.".
 Because it gets that NCCO, we can add the calling logic in there.
-So let's update the `` route in our `server.js` file to expand on this, and actually call a human.
+So let's update the `` route in our `server.js` file to expand on this, and actually, call a human.

 ```javascript
 app